BeamMP/Docs/docs/en/server/create-a-server.md

 !!! warning

     Should you receive a "done" or "start" message when trying to join your server after adding mods, you likely added an incompatible or broken mod to your server.
     Mod incompatibilities can also occur between 2 or more mods.
-If you have client mods installed, check [this guide](../../FAQ/How-to-deactivate-mods.md)
+If you have client mods installed, check [this guide](../../FAQ/How-to-deactivate-mods.md) about removing mods from your game.

 #### 5.2 General Mods